RomanDrohobytskyi/event-recommendation-system/README.md

 to the panel where should choose interesting types of events, and some hashtags.

-Application user could search events, register for an event, or become an event creator.
+Application users could search events, register for an event, or become event creators.
 Some personal data can be edited by the user in a personal profile panel.
 Also, in this panel user can change selected preferences.
 Selected preferences will be used to propose events.

 Each event must contain basic data like ***topic, place, hashtags etc***.